A Theological Beginning became a vision for Transformed Community

 The Need for Theological Focus

-These and other questions have nagged at people who are followers of the work of Rene Girard.
-At the beginning of the 90’s, COV&R, the professional academic organization connected to Girard’s work, was founded.
-It has a broad purpose—to explore and develop what it calls the mimetic model in its explanation of the relationship of violence and religion in the genesis of culture, and it explicitly invites scholars from diverse academic fields.
-This organization has done an invaluable job in developing the intellectual network and community engaged in research and application of mimetic theory.
+Founded in 1990, the Colloquium on Violence & Religion (COV&R), the professional academic organization connected to René Girard’s work, has a broad purpose—to explore and develop what it calls the mimetic model in its explanation of the relationship of violence and religion in the genesis of culture, and it explicitly invites scholars from diverse academic fields.
+COV&R has had a singular and invaluable role in maintaining the intellectual network and community engaged in research and application of mimetic theory.
 Its aims are broad enough to encompass theological reflection, but far too broad to provide the focus which theology requires if it is to find organic growth and development out of Girard’s work.
-Moreover, although Girard certainly appreciated the theological consequences of his thought, he himself did not seek to follow them through, and this may have had an effect of dampening theological discussion.
-A number of people began to sense the need for a clear theological focus and an alternative body which might provide it.
+A number of people connected to COV&R began to sense the need for a clear theological focus and an alternative body which might provide it.

 The Crisis in Contemporary Theology